 - How did you travel to where you needed to work?
 (If outside the place of accommodation).
 If someone took you, who was this and how?

-- How did you escape?
+- How did you leave/ escape from the situation?
 Walk me through this.

 - What day and time of day did it happen?
 Do you remember the date?